wp-plugins/constant-contact-api/readme.txt

 == Changelog ==

+= 2.3.11 =
+* Fixed issue introduced in 2.3.10 where First Name and Last Name checkboxes don't stay checked in the Legacy Form Widget

 = 2.3.10 =
 * Form Designer Updates:
 	* Added: Set the lists a form subscribes to in the Form Designer